How do you reduce FLUX.2 cold start time on serverless GPUs?

 self.transformer.to(device="cuda", non_blocking=True)

+Single-request concurrency (@modal.concurrent) wins for real-time generation.
+Automatic batching adds a 500ms latency tax and VRAM OOMs at scale.
 To handle production load from REimagineHome.AI, we evaluated three batching strategies for multi-concurrency:

-1. Automatic Batching (@modal.batched) — REVERTED
+1. Automatic Batching (@modal.batched): REVERTED

 Modal intercepts requests and waits up to 500ms to group them.
 This introduced a mandatory **500ms latency tax** on all requests.
 If 20 concurrent requests arrived, it spun up 8 containers (leaving 5 idle due to batch over-provisioning) and crashed on batch sizes larger than 12 due to VRAM OOM.

-2. Single Request Concurrency (@modal.concurrent) — ADOPTED
+2. Single Request Concurrency (@modal.concurrent): ADOPTED

 No wait-time tax.
 Each container handles a single image generation request.
 Autoscaling is predictable and stable, and clients receive a progressive update for each image immediately.

-3. Explicit Batch API (generate_batch) — HIGH THROUGHPUT
+3. Explicit Batch API (generate_batch): HIGH THROUGHPUT

 For background processing pipelines where clients can group requests, we exposed a batch generation endpoint.
 Running batch generation on the GPU is highly efficient, cutting processing time to **3.22 seconds per image** at batch=10 compared to 4.40 seconds for single images.